Scottie35/PikaJS/README.md

 **Be sure to also remove jQuery, PrototypeJS, or whatever else you're using that commandeers window.$, or you'll be in big trouble!**

+**Alternatively, you can call: var $ = Pika.noConflict(); (use whatever var you want instead of $ if necessary)**

+PikaJS v2.0 coexists peacefully with any other library you're using that may want to use window.$.
+That means you can even use jQuery and PikaJS at the same time!

 And then, get crackin':

 ### DOM Ready